nPower365/.github/README.md

 ## **Infrastructure**

 ### **Server**:
-- **AWS EC2**: This is your virtual server where your applications are running.
+- **AWS EC2**: This is the virtual server where your applications are running.

 ### **Load Balancer**:
 - **AWS ALB (Application Load Balancer)**: Sits in front of your EC2 instance.
 It distributes incoming application traffic across multiple targets, such as EC2 instances.

 ### **Certificate Management**:
-- **ACM (AWS Certificate Manager)**: You're using ACM to handle SSL certificates.
-This will allow your websites to be accessed over HTTPS.
+- **ACM (AWS Certificate Manager)**: We're using ACM to handle SSL certificates.
+This will allow our websites to be accessed over HTTPS.

 ### **Domain**:
 - **power365logistics.com**: This is your primary domain.
-- **dev.power365logistics.com**: This is your subdomain for the development environment.
+- **dev.power365logistics.com**: This is our subdomain for the development environment.

 ---